goatlas-io/atlas/docs/quick-start.md

 # Quick Start (aka Demo using Digital Ocean)

+!!! important
+    This script requires a Digital Ocean account.

 The easiest way to get started is to take the [deploy script](examples/demo-do/deploy.sh) for a spin.
-It requires a Digital Ocean account.

-To use this script you'll need a Digital Ocean API token.
-Once you have acquired the token, simply export `DIGITALOCEAN_ACCESS_TOKEN` to your shell and then from the root of the Atlas project run the following ...
+This script spins up a fully working Atlas deployment with Prometheus and Thanos on several downstream clusters and automatically configures the downstream clusters for secure communication.

 ## Preflight